PhoenixTales/phoenix-docs/lore/cults.md

 The scripture informs us that cultic wars were started in course of the split of the priests and that apparently the belief in the allmightiness of god became a myth.
 We can interpret this to suggest that atheism and other faiths gained popularity.
-Rhobar I. took measures against this decline of faith and the cultic disputes with the proclamation of the faith in the three gods, in order to reconcile the houses of Innos and Adanos and by acquiring the Sceptre of Varant, claiming himself to be the governor of the highest god RA, identified with Innos, in order to set himself into a lineage of the old realm.
-Rhobar II. later established the Inquisition as another measure, as a representation of Beliars justice.

 ## Cult of the Three Gods